-- We encourage the OSCE countries to invite UN Human Rights Special Procedures, particularly the Special Rapporteur on Freedom of Religion or Belief, and to accept and implement UN recommendations, including from treaty monitoring bodies and the Universal Periodic Review. - We encourage the ODIHR to address the connection between freedom of religion or belief and tolerance and non-discrimination issues, and we recommend this to be reflected to all relevant OSCE events and activities. - We support the promotion of opportunities for an open dialogue among representatives of religious and non-religious groups and policy makers on all relevant issues. - We express our full support for the work of the ODIHR and its Advisory Panel on Freedom of Religion or Belief, which provides legal support to participating States in the implementation of their OSCE commitments.
-We also encourage cooperation between the OSCE, the Venice Commission, the Council of Europe and the United Nations Special Rapporteur on freedom of religion or belief.
+- We encourage the OSCE states to invite UN Human Rights Special Procedures, particularly the Special Rapporteur on Freedom of Religion or Belief, and to accept and implement UN recommendations, including from treaty monitoring bodies and the Universal Periodic Review. - We encourage ODIHR to address the issue of freedom of religion or belief, including its connection to the issue of tolerance and non-discrimination, in the framework of its wider work on the fight against all forms of intolerance and discrimination. - We support the promotion of opportunities for an open dialogue among representatives of religious and non-religious groups and policy makers on all relevant issues. - We express our full support for the work of ODIHR and its Advisory Panel on Freedom of Religion or Belief, which provides legal support to participating States in the implementation of their OSCE commitments.
+We also encourage cooperation between The European Union, the OSCE, the Venice Commission, the Council of Europe and the United Nations Special Rapporteur on freedom of religion or belief.